prathik/fcm/README.md

 Supports ASCII signatures, hack mode, funny commit messages and more to come!

+# Features

+* Ascii signature
+* Update existing author to new author
+* Funny commit message
+* Message for hacks
+* Detailed commit message prompt

+And more to come..

 # Installation

 Install using `pip` by running `pip install fcmxz`.